History, politics and international relations courses

 Browse courses by subject

-History, politics and international relations shape our society and help us understand the world past and present.
-This subject area also covers our sociology courses and international development.
+History, politics, international relations and international development shape our society and help us understand the world past and present.

 When you do a History degree with us, you'll study in a city that's been central to key historical events for many centuries.
 You'll focus on different periods and problems faced by societies over time, and explore how history shapes decisions made today.

-On our Politics and International Relations courses, you'll learn about pressing global issues such as war and conflict, the role of diplomacy and foreign policy, and global challenges such as climate change, sustainability and protecting human rights.
-If you study Sociology with us, you'll develop a critical understanding of society, contemporary social and cultural issues, and specialist areas of sociological study such as food, happiness, violence, social class, gender and race.
+On our Politics and International Relations degrees, you'll learn about pressing global issues such as war and conflict, the role of diplomacy and foreign policy, and global challenges such as climate change, sustainability and protecting human rights.

-On our International Development courses you'll explore the role and purpose of international development, build your understanding of world affairs and put your knowledge to work with not-for-profit organisations in developing countries.
+On an International Development course, you'll explore the role and purpose of development, build your understanding of world affairs and put your knowledge to work with not-for-profit organisations in developing countries.
 You can also opt to learn a language alongside your course if you study BA (Hons) International Development with Languages.

-Undergraduate History, Politics and International Relations courses (2019/20 entry)
+Undergraduate History, Politics, International Relations and Sociology courses

 - History BA (Hons)